kalisio/kargo/docs/menage_release/ci-pipeline.md

 Simply push your changes to `master`.
 If you modified files under `charts/**`, the pipeline triggers automatically.
 No manual action required.

 > [!NOTE]
 > If you try to run `release-chart.sh` manually after pushing, you may get an error saying the chart already exists on Harbor.
-This means the CI already published it — this is expected behaviour.
+This means the CI already published it, this is expected behaviour.